 1. Rockford Art Museum

-For a little culture in Rockford, why not check out the Rockford Art Museum, which has been in existence here since 1913.
+For a little culture in Rockford, why not check out my personal favorite: the Rockford Art Museum, which has been in existence here since 1913.
 There are over 1,900 items in the collections, which run from ancient to modern art, and include paintings, sculpture, and photography.

 The museum has pieces from various artists although the emphasis here is on local Illinois based works and if you make the journey here you can expect three different galleries with both static and rotating exhibits throughout the year.

 There is also a museum shop attached which sells works by local artists and this is the perfect place to pick up a souvenir of your time in Rockford.

 Come to Kegel Harley-Davidson if you are a fan of motorcycles and want to see the oldest family owned Harley-Davidson dealership in the entire world.